 Farina, Richard.
 Been Down so Long it Looks Like Up to Me.
 Penguin, New York, 1966.
 F;09/16.

-A friend handed me this when I was in second-year university English lit.
+A friend handed me this in 1968 when I was in second-year university English lit.
 “You’ve got to read it.
 It’s us!”
 I picked up my own copy, of course lost now, but I remember how incredibly cool I found this story.
 I can also remember events and language from that first reading, and its impact on me.
 In this now-senescent reading I paid more attention to the events at the end, and had much more mixed feelings.

 Farina, who was also a modern folk musician, was famously killed in a motorcycle accident two days after the book was published.
 There was a period of obscurity of his work following the initial flash of popularity, and then (I now get) this novel got to be considered a minor niche classic, thanks I think to attention paid it by Thomas Pynchon, who wrote a preface to this edition.

-The hero, or antihero, Gnossos Papadopoulis, is such a classic 60’s bad boy that no self-respecting member of the flourishing counterculture I was a member of in 1967, especially in university, could have felt anything but admiration and envy for his “I’m here as me, fuck everything else” ideology: casual and worry-free use of drugs, failure to engage in the shallow university scene, “immunity”, sexual exploits.
+The hero, or antihero, Gnossos Papadopoulis, is such a classic 60’s bad boy that no self-respecting member of the flourishing counterculture I was a member of in the late 60s, especially in university, could have felt anything but admiration and envy for his “I’m here as me, fuck everything else” ideology: casual and worry-free use of drugs, failure to engage in the shallow university scene, “immunity”, sexual exploits.
 Gnossos returns to a small New England college after a year off (which we all seemed to believe was necessary so we could be cool, interesting, international men of the world, plus get laid), and grapples with campus politics, dark sinister characters, and the (pointedly, to him) unaccustomed constraints of university life.
 He is supported by a couple of older friends with young children, one of whom leads an iconically idyllic 60s hobby farm/commune life with a wife and six girls all named after birds, and also by male buddies who having spent the past year studying are mildly outraged but admiring of their friend, back from the wilds.